 How it works

-As an editor, I collaborate with non-fiction authors who are signed to publishers or working independently.
+As an editor, I collaborate with non-fiction authors who are signed to publishers or writing independently.

 If you’re planning to approach an agent or publisher with your project, or you’re a writer looking to self-publish, or you’ve been asked by your publisher to commission editing, I can help.

-The way I work with indie authors is to request samples and have an informal, no-obligation chat first over the phone or Skype, just to find out about your needs, learn about your project, and for both of us to see if we’re a good fit.
+The way I work with indie authors is to request samples and have an informal discussion first, just to learn about your needs and project, and for both of us to see if we’re a good fit.

 I understand it’s important you find the right editor for you.